 Project managers are one of the cornerstones of the design industry.
-They are the pillar which is responsible for an unbeaten project run.
+They are the pillar that is responsible for an unbeaten project run.
 From the pitch to the delivery, they are the ones who will make sure that the project is running successfully.

-Becoming project management is an ideal career choice if you think you can handle the extra responsibility of managing a project.
+Becoming project management is an ideal career choice if you can handle the extra responsibility of managing a project.
 Companies pay a considerable amount to project managers who are good at their job.

 3. Become A Copywriter